North Korea's Kim Jong Un wants more summits with South | DW | 30.12.2018

 Improved relations

 Ties between the North and South took a decided turn for the better in 2018.
-Among other things, the Winter Olympics in South Korea's Pyeongchang in February saw a visit from Kim Yo Jong, the sister of the North Korean leader, which was the first time a member of the ruling Kim dynasty had visited the South since the 1950-1953 Korean War.
+Among other things, the Winter Olympics in South Korea's Pyeongchang in February saw a visit from Kim Yo Jong, the sister of the North Korean leader.
+It was the first time a member of the ruling Kim dynasty had visited the South since the 1950-1953 Korean War.

 Subsequently, Kim Jong Un also held three summits with Moon.